 - 1. Income generating activities (in past 30 days) - a.
 Worked in wage employment (t3>0) - b.
 Worked self-employed (u3>0) - c.
 Hours worked in wage employment (t4) - d.
 Hours worked in self-employment (u4) - e.
 Total income from wage employment (t12) - f.
 Total profits from self-employment (u9a) - 2.
 Participation in political and religious violence.
 For our main analysis of this outcome, we will use responses from a self-completed audio module.
 We will also do a confirmatory analysis using responses to the same questions elicited in a list experiment (see Section 4.5 for details). - a.
 Used force or violence for a political cause (r13) - b.
 Participated in a group that sought to administer justice to someone for behaving badly/immorally (r12) - c.
 Used force or violence for reasons related to your religion (r9) - d.
 Participated in any riot, protest or demonstration that turned violent (r10) - 3.
-Attitudes toward religious adherence and religious enforcement - a.
+Attitudes toward religious adherence and religious enforcement.
+We will test the primary hypothesis for this outcome only for the subsample of Muslim respondents, since the religious laws measured the vignette questions only apply to Muslims.
+We will also report effects for Christians as part of the heterogeneity analysis. - a.
 Believes it's important that government ensures people follow religious laws (e6) - b.
 Vignettes on enforcing violations of religious rules.
 (For calculation of the index, the outcome will be defined as choosing either "report to authorities" or "beat up" as the answer.
-In additional analysis, we will also report effects of treatment on the probability of choosing each individual answer.)
+In additional analysis, we will also report effects of treatment on the probability of choosing each individual answer)